What happens if I decline cookies?

 You are here: home » never going to happen

 What caused the car crash that put Tom Anthony out of action for four months?
 Why was he on that road?
 What is his girlfriend not telling him?
 Why is his former neighbour so hostile?
 The whole sequence of events is lost in a blur.

-Jobless since the accident, Tom welcomes the task of writing an article for a news website.
-The topic: Britain’s tortured departure from the European Union.
+Jobless since his accident, Tom welcomes the task of writing a news article on Britain’s tortured departure from the European Union.
 Then his research suggests a bizarre link to his car crash.
 Maybe he’s on to something – but he soon finds there are people intent on preventing him from finding out what it’s all about.

 An encounter with an elusive woman seems to offer a further clue, but his interest in her quickly raises a barrier to his quest for the truth.
 Meanwhile, his old boss doesn’t want to let him go.
 Where do his loyalties lie?

 As the perspective widens, Tom finds himself caught in a world of shadowy people determined to intervene in global events, and ruthless in their resolve to stop anyone from interfering.
-Can he untangle their intentions, thwart their efforts, and still escape unscathed?
-A series of truly stunning shocks and surprises awaits him before we find out.
+A series of truly stunning shocks and surprises awaits him as the truth unfolds.

 Tom is discharged from hospital into a world still shocked by Brexit and the US presidential election – a world where nonconformity is stifled, and people who disagree with the winning side are treated as pariahs.
 His struggle to understand the forces ranged against him soon turns into a quest to discover which side he’s offended, and what his instincts are telling him.

 Never Going to Happen is a thriller.
 You don’t need to know anything about politics to enjoy it.
 It’s packed with mystery, romance, excitement and drama, and it features clandestine groups operating outside the normal structures of the law.